Overcoming Regulatory Hurdles: Key Considerations for Tokenizing Assets

 Tokenization platforms have to operate within the regulatory framework of the jurisdictions they want to onboard users and tokenize assets.
 While in some regions regulatory environments are well established, offering clarity for token issuers, in other jurisdictions regulations remain in flux.
 Projects will need to consult with legal experts in each jurisdiction to ensure they meet all the necessary licensing and reporting requirements.

-The Realize T-BILLS Fund (OEIC) Ltd. is domiciled in Abu Dhabi Global Market (ADGM), leveraging its advanced regulatory framework to ensure investor security and compliance.
 Abu Dhabi, through ADGM, was one of the first regions to introduce a comprehensive regulatory framework for virtual asset activities, supporting multilateral trading facilities, brokers, custodians, and asset managers.
-Its business-friendly environment and focus on governance, transparency, and risk management position ADGM as a global leader for virtual asset investors.
+Its business-friendly environment and focus on governance, transparency, and risk management position ADGM as a global leader for virtual assets.

 Investor protections